Intense heat, increasing drought conditions, and burn bans🔥🔥🔥

 Watch extended weather forecast on KPRC 2+

-Temperatures Saturday will be HOT with highs climbing to the lower-100s again this afternoon.
+Temperatures again Sunday will be HOT with highs climbing to the lower-100s again this afternoon.
 With the humidity we will feel up to 114° so make sure you drink plenty of water and limit time outdoors.
-Heat alerts are expected through the weekend.
+Heat alerts are expected through the weekend and likely extending into the following week.

 Extreme Heat & 100 degree days:

 The intense heat is not going anywhere.
-Heat advisories and Excessive Heat Warnings will be extended through the weekend and most likely longer.
+Heat advisories and Excessive Heat Warnings will be extended through the end of the weekend and likely into some of next week.
 Saturday is our 49th day this summer with a heat alert, and after we hit 100 degrees it will be our 14th day in a row and 22nd of the year.
 We average 3–100-degree days a year.
 We haven’t had rain in Houston since July 6th, more than four weeks ago.
 No rain is expected through the weekend,

 10-Day Forecast: